On this page, insect hearing, insect metamorphosis, insect mouthparts, insect eyes, insect breathing,insect FAQ, insects used in warfare

 Some insects such as crickets, grasshoppers and cicadas have special hearing organs called tympana.
 Other insects have sensory hairs scattered about their body which vibrate in response to sounds.

-Unlike our blood insect blood rarely has any special substances, such as haemoglobin, for absorbing oxygen, and the blood plays only a minor part in the breathing process.
-Oxygen in carried directly to the tissues through branching tubes called trachea, which are found in all but the most primitive of insects, and some very specialised internal parasites.
+Unlike our blood, insect blood rarely has any special substances, such as haemoglobin, for absorbing oxygen.
+And the blood plays only a minor part in the breathing process.
+Oxygen is carried directly to the tissues through branching tubes called trachea, which are found in all but the most primitive of insects and some very specialised internal parasites.